DecadeReverb/strainer-asp-dotnet/README.md

 ## Strainer Modules

-Strainer builds its configuration from Modules (except for attribute-based metadata which is retrieved on runtime).
-Once created, the configuration cannot be changed and is read only.
-Modules provides a way to split the configuration sources into different assemblies.
+Strainer builds its configuration from Modules (except for attribute-based metadata which is retrieved at runtime).
+Once created, the configuration cannot be changed and is read-only.
+Modules provide a way to split the configuration sources into different assemblies.
 They also make it possible to use the configuration aside from Strainer services like Strainer processor.

-Strainer module comes with methods allowing to add a property, object, additional filter operator and custom methods.
+Strainer module comes with builder allowing to add a property, object, additional filter operator and custom methods:

-Module methods need to be called from a provided builder inside an overriden `Load()` method, like presented below:

 ```cs
 public class AppStrainerModule : StrainerModule